garrandall/popular-music-data/tracks/the-good-stuff-kenny-chesney.md

 An' askin' for seconds to keep her from tearin' up Yeah, man, that's the good stuff"

-He grabbed a carton of milk an' he poured a glass
+He grabbed a carton of milk and he poured a glass
-An' I smiled an' said: "I'll have some of that"
+An' I smiled and said: "I'll have some of that"
-We sat there an' talked as an hour passed
+We sat there and talked as an hour passed
 Like old friends

-I saw a black an' white picture an' it caught my stare It was a pretty girl with bouffant hair
+I saw a black and white picture and it caught my stare It was a pretty girl with bouffant hair
 He said: "That's my Bonnie
 Taken 'bout a year after we were wed"